-SEE: Energy Community, Energy Ministers Joint Statement on PECI West Balkans SEE energy priority projects6.
-July 2015. / SEE Energy News
+SEE: Energy Community, Energy Ministers Joint Statement on PECI West Balkans SEE energy priority projects, SEE Energy News

 As a follow up to the Conference on the Western Balkans held in Berlin on 28 August 2014, we, the Ministers of Energy of the Western Balkans gathered in Vienna on 2 July 2015 in the presence of the European Commissioner for European Neighbourhood Policy & Enlargement Negotiations and the Director of the Energy Community Secretariat (EnC) and following consultations with the European Commissioner for Energy and Climate, have adopted the following Joint Statement in order to reaffirm our commitment to connectivity in energy, good neighbourly relations, regional cooperation and European integration:

 1.We agree with the enclosed short list of investment projects prepared by the Energy Community Secretariat on the basis of the list of 35 Project of Energy Community Interest (PECI).
 We note that the short list will be proposed for inclusion in the IPA 2015 multi-country program, with funding from the IPA national envelope or other available sources and implemented through the Western Balkan Investment Framework.
 We will work to overcome the technical, administrative and regulatory obstacles (including compensation of asymmetry of costs and benefits) in order that these projects can be funded and implemented as soon as possible.